mjcamm/timeless-field-theory/readme.md

 This repository contains my working papers, mathematical formalisms, thought experiments, and potential experimental validations of the theory.

 I acknowledge this physics theory is unconventional.
 But maybe, resolving the deepest paradoxes might require reframing of some of our most basic assumptions.

+### Why Open Source?

+-Physics theories typically develop through academic channels.
+But I don't have access / nor time to pursue this through traditional avenues like universities.

+-I'm very aware of my weaknesses and that I myself can not fully see to its end if there is actually something here.
+So the open source approach is hopefully a way where various people can contribute their own strengths to make this more robust than I could ever alone.

+-I welcome any contributions through pull requests, issues, and discussions.